luisaforozco/use_cases/README.md

 - Ensure your `ACCESS_TOKEN` is valid and not expired.
 - If you see authentication errors, re-generate your token and re-export it.
 - Check the console output for error messages from the Miro API.
+- Put the right path to the excel template containing the data.